carmine560/trading-assistant/README.md

   * Trigger actions using the mouse and keyboard,
   * Schedule actions.

-> **Disclaimer**: This script does not analyze or make decisions for you.
-If
+> **Disclaimer**: `trading_assistant.py` does not analyze or make decisions for
-> you operate under incorrect assumptions, the potential for loss may increase
+> you.
+If you operate under incorrect assumptions, the potential for loss may
-> because of the script’s fast and frequent order placement.
-Use at your own
+> increase because of the script’s fast and frequent order placement.
+Use at
-> risk.
+> your own risk.

-> **Warning**: This script is currently under heavy development.
-Changes in
+> **Warning**: `trading_assistant.py` is currently under heavy development.
-> functionality may occur at any time.
+> Changes in functionality may occur at any time.

 ## Prerequisites ##

-This script has been tested in [Python 3.11.6](https://www.python.org/downloads/release/python-3116/) with Hyper SBI 2 on Windows 10 and uses the following packages:
+`trading_assistant.py` has been tested in [Python 3.11.6](https://www.python.org/downloads/release/python-3116/) with Hyper SBI 2 on Windows 10 and uses the following packages: